lokkasio/worky-turkey/README.md

   // the `increment` function will be available in the main thread increment(value = 1) {
     counter += value
-    // call the `render` function exposed by the worker ui.render(counter)
+    // call the `render` function exposed by the ui thread ui.render(counter)
   }
 });

-// call the `render` function exposed by the worker ui.render(counter)
+// call the `render` function exposed by the ui thread ui.render(counter)
 …
 ```